r57zone/DSAdvance/README.md

 In order to exit the stick emulation mode on the touchpad, need to switch to the default mode.

-The "PS" button simulates pressing "Win" + "G", and the microphone button "Win" + "Alt" + "PrtScr".
+The `PS` button simulates pressing `Win+G`, and the microphone button `Win+Alt+PrtScr`.

 ## Setup
 1. Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).
 2. Install Microsoft Visual C++ Redistributable 2017 or newer.
 3. Connect a Sony DualSense or DualShock 4 gamepad via USB (wireless mode is not supported yet).
-4. Unzip and launch "DSAdvance".
+4. Unzip and launch DSAdvance.
-5. If necessary, change the dead zones of the sticks or other parameters in the configuration file "Config.ini".
+5. If necessary, change the dead zones of the sticks or other parameters in the configuration file `Config.ini`.
 6. When used with Steam games, in the controller settings, disable "Playstation personal settings".

 ## Download